MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ### Model

-A model in MLflow is also an artifact, but there are stronger assumptions about models.
-These assumptions provide a clear contract between the saved files and what they mean.
+An MLflow model is an artifact, but you make stronger assumptions about this type of artifact that provide a clear *contract* between the saved files and what they mean.

-When you log models as simple artifact files, you need to know what the model builder intended for those files so you know how to load the model for inference.
-However, you can load MLflow models using the contract specified in the [the MLmodel format](concept-mlflow-models.md#the-mlmodel-format).

-Logging MLflow models in Azure Machine Learning has the following advantages:

-- You can deploy the models to real-time or batch endpoints without providing a scoring script or an environment.
-- When you deploy models, the deployments automatically generate a swagger file, and you can use the **Test** feature in Azure Machine Learning studio.
-- You can use the models directly as pipeline inputs.
-- You can use the [Responsible AI dashboard](how-to-responsible-ai-dashboard.md) with your models.

-You can log models by using the MLflow SDK, as follows:
+You can log MLflow models by using the MLflow SDK as follows:

 ```python
 import mlflow
 mlflow.sklearn.log_model(sklearn_estimator, "classifier")
 ```

+Logging MLflow models in Azure Machine Learning has the following advantages:

+- You can deploy MLflow models to real-time or batch endpoints without providing a scoring script or an environment.
+- When you deploy MLflow models, the deployments automatically generate a swagger file, so you can use the **Test** feature in Azure Machine Learning studio.
+- You can use MLflow models directly as pipeline inputs.
+- You can use the [Responsible AI dashboard](how-to-responsible-ai-dashboard.md) with MLflow models.

 ## The MLmodel format

+When you log models as simple artifact files, you need to know how the model builder intended to use each of the files to load the model for inference.
+For MLflow models, the *MLmodel format* specifies the contract between the artifacts and what they represent.
+You load MLflow models by using the contract specified in the MLflow format.

-The MLmodel format is a way to create a contract between the artifacts and what they represent.
-The MLmodel format stores assets in a folder.
-Among these assets is file named `MLmodel` that's the single source of truth about how the model can be loaded and used.
+The MLmodel format stores assets in a folder, which has no specific naming requirement.
+Among the assets is a file named *MLmodel* that's the single source of truth for how to load and use the model.

-The following screenshot shows a sample MLflow model folder in Azure Machine Learning studio.
-This model is in a folder called *credit_defaults_model*.
-There's no specific requirement for naming this folder.
+The following example shows an MLflow model folder called *credit_defaults_model* in Azure Machine Learning studio.
 The folder contains the *MLmodel* file among other model artifacts.

 :::image type="content" source="media/concept-mlflow-models/mlflow-mlmodel.png" alt-text="A screenshot showing assets of a sample MLflow model, including the MLmodel file." lightbox="media/concept-mlflow-models/mlflow-mlmodel.png":::